 Caidiao is another kind of theater in Guangxi Province that originates from singing and dancing traditions of the Guilin countryside.
 It is livelier and easy to follow compared with Guilin Opera.
 Stories in Caidio are lifelike and express the traditions of local ethnic minority groups.
 Actors generally speak and sing at the same time.
 Caidiao stories usually center around romance between men and women, or the admiration of nature.
 Fans and handkerchiefs are common stage props.
 Actors will often use these items to imitate other materials, bringing a greater sense of fantasy to the audience.

 Want to learn even more about the diverse, fascinating traditions of Chinese opera?
-Find out how CLI’s program options can greatly enhance your understanding of Chinese language and culture.
-We look forward to enjoying a night out at the opera house with you soon!
+Find out how CLI’s program options can greatly enhance your understanding of Chinese language and culture, and check out the following photos of a Guilin Opera performance we held at The Chinese Language Institute in June 2019!
+We look forward to enjoying a night out at the opera in Guilin with you soon.

 Chinese Vocabulary Related to Guilin Opera: